flyinggrizzly/mobile-suits-in-the-black/content/resistance.md

 ## We are the Resistance

 In _Against the Titans of War_, you take on multiple roles in the Resistance.
-The Resistance is a coalition of anyone who stands against the Stampede.
+The Resistance is a coalition of anyone who stands against the Enemy.
 Some of you may have been the closest allies in the Last War.
 Some of you were bitter enemies.
-Your work is as much about finding the common ground with each other so so you can stand strong together as it is to fight the Stampede.
+Your work is as much about finding the common ground with each other so so you can stand strong together as it is to fight the Enemy.

 ## Creating your Resistance and Enemy